 Degrees and Certifications:

-Susan Katzman retired from the St. Louis Public Schools as divisional director for Career & Technical Education in 2005.
-During her 36 years with the school district, she had management responsibilities for such areas as career education, summer school, curriculum writing and revision, technical education, career academies and high school reform.
-She also provided oversight for a variety of special projects including magnet and alternative school development, college, dual credit and articulation agreements, corporate relations, opening of school events, district reports to the community, development of grants from federal, state and local entities and the design, construction and programmatic development of a new $30M state-of-the-art academic and technical high school, the Clyde C. Miller Career Academy.
+Susan Katzman retired from St. Louis Public Schools as divisional director for Career & Technical Education in 2005.
+During her 36 years with the school district, she had management responsibilities for such areas as career education, summer school, curriculum writing and revision, technical education, career academies, and high school reform.
+She also provided oversight for a variety of special projects including magnet and alternative school development, college, dual credit and articulation agreements, corporate relations, the opening of school events, district reports to the community, development of grants from federal, state, and local entities and the design, construction and programmatic development of a new $30M state-of-the-art academic and technical high school, the Clyde C. Miller Career Academy.

-Nationally, Susan is the past-president and current secretary of the National Career Academy Coalition (an umbrella organization for career academies).
-She has keynoted or presented at over 85 national conferences; written curriculum guides; developed college and career programs that are now used as national models; designed and conducted training on national standards for career academies, long range/strategic planning and corporate involvement.
+Nationally, Susan is the past president and current secretary of the National Career Academy Coalition (an umbrella organization for career academies).
+She has keynoted or presented at over 85 national conferences; written curriculum guides; developed college and career programs that are now used as national models; designed and conducted training on national standards for career academies, long-range/strategic planning, and corporate involvement.
 She has written articles including The Role of Career Education in School-to-Work Transition through the ERIC Clearinghouse and, most recently, wrote a major chapter for the book, The History of Career Education.
 Susan currently serves as a consultant to school districts and corporations through The SEK Group.